What Is It?

 The risk of transmission is greatest when an outbreak occurs.
 As a rule, experts say it is best to abstain from sex when symptoms are present and to use condoms between outbreaks.
 Since oral herpes can be passed to the genitals from oral contact, it is prudent to abstain from oral sex if a cold sore is present.

 Couples in long-term monogamous relationships in which one partner is infected must weigh the risk of infection against the inconvenience of always having protected sex.
 Most infections take place fairly early in a relationship and research indicates that a person may become less infectious over time.
-Various vaccines are being developed and tested for HSV-2.

 Women can use dental dams or plastic wrap to cover the vulva and help protect their partners from contact with body fluids during oral sex.
 The only dental dams approved by the FDA for oral sex are Sheer Glyde dams.
 Because transmission can occur even when no lesions are present, always place a latex barrier between you and your partner's genitals and anus.
 Again, couples should abstain from sex during outbreaks, until the skin is fully healed.